fullstackenabler/sdm-workshop/content/_index.md

 **REMOVE:** Every introduction page should include the following warning label.

 {{% notice warning %}}
 The examples and sample code provided in this workshop are intended to be consumed as instructional content.
-These will help you understand how various AWS services can be architected to build a solution while demonstrating best practices along the way.
+These will help you understand how StrongDM components, and resources, can be deployed on AWS.
 These examples are not intended for use in production environments.
 {{% /notice %}}